Skip to Main Content

 Who can you spot?

-We have four giraffes at the park – Sifa, Bella, Ruby and Harriet.
+We have five giraffes at the park – Sifa, Bella, Ruby, Harriet and Nóinín.
 They each have different characteristics, so see if you can spot who’s who…

 Sifa is a male Rothschild’s giraffe, and is the biggest at 18-foot tall!

-Bella is the youngest female in the group and is very sassy and confident.
+Bella is known for being very sassy and confident.
 She’s the most difficult to tell apart from the others, but look out for her brown spots with darker centres.

 Chimp-cam